Hypertrophic cardiomyopathy: Genetics

 Familial hypertrophic cardiomyopathy is inherited as an autosomal dominant trait which is attributed to mutations in one of several genes that encode for the sarcomere proteins, and most diagnosed individuals will have an affected parent.
 Occasionally, both copies of the gene will be defective, a condition that may lead to a more severe manifestation of the disease.

-Currently, about 40–60% of people with HCM will have a mutation identified in at least one of nine sarcomeric genes.
+Currently, about 40–60% of people with hypertrophic cardiomyopathy will have a mutation identified in at least one of nine sarcomeric genes.
 Approximately 40% of these mutations occur in the β-myosin heavy chain gene on chromosome 14 q11.2-3, and approximately 40% involve the cardiac myosin-binding protein C gene.
-Since HCM is typically an autosomal dominant trait, children of a single HCM parent have a 50% chance of inheriting the disease-causing mutation.
+Since hypertrophic cardiomyopathy is typically an autosomal dominant trait, children of a single hypertrophic cardiomyopathy parent have a 50% chance of inheriting the disease-causing mutation.
 Whenever such a mutation is identified, family-specific genetic testing can be used to identify relatives at risk for the disease, although clinical severity and age of onset cannot be predicted.